greg-nagy/zaino/CONTRIBUTING.md

 After installing this crate, all tests can be run locally with `cargo nextest run`.

 For more details see our [testing document](./docs/testing.md).

-## Communication Channels
-In addition to GitHub, there is a ZingoLabs [Matrix](https://matrix.org/) channel that can be reached through [this web link](https://matrix.to/#/!cVsptZxBgWgmxWlHYB:matrix.org).
-Our primary languages are English and Spanish.

-Other channels where you may be able to reach Zingolabs developers that include the [Zcash Community Forum](https://forum.zcashcommunity.com/) website, Bluesky, Telegram and Twitter/X (English and Spanish), Instagram (Spanish), and Zcash related Discord.

 ## More Documentation